 Russ Rymer’s Genie: A Scientific Tragedy (1993) set out to portray this story sensitively, but with linguistical insights.

-As alongside the tragedy, researchers saw an opportunity to understand the nature of communication and its importance in early development.
+As alongside the tragedy, researchers saw an opportunity to understand the nature of language acquisition in early childhood.

 Genie: A Study of Abuse, Language, and the Failures of State

 The details regarding Genie’s abuse are so godawful we didn’t want to type them out.
 Instead, we’ve taken an excerpt from The Guardian’s 2016 article Genie the feral child who left a mark on researchers.

 “She hobbled into a Los Angeles county welfare office in October 1970, a stooped, withered waif with a curious way of holding up her hands, like a rabbit.
 She looked about six or seven.
 Her mother, stricken with cataracts, was seeking an office with services for the blind and had entered the wrong room.